roelof69/pvebuilds/content/en/nw/brimstone/scarabs.md

 ---
 title: "Golden Scarabs"
 lead: "Everything you need to know about Golden Scarabs."
-description: "How and where to farm Golden Scarabs in New World."
+description: "How and where to get Golden Scarabs in New World."
 weight: 2010
 toc: true
 ---

+- Golden Scarabs allow you to guarantee an attribute and two perks on a piece of gear, they roll between 595 and 600GS with maximum boosts

+- They are crafted the same was as a timeless shard, but require 3 shards and 25 attribute mods per roll

 ---

-Golden Scarabs allow you to guarantee an attribute and two perks on a piece of gear

-- They are crafted like a timeless shard, but require 3x timeless shards and 25x attribute mods per roll

 ## How to get

-Scarabs drop from Glyph Chests and Elite Grave Offerings in Brimstone Sands.
+Scarabs drop from Glyph Chests and Elite Grave Offerings in Brimstone Sands

-- Use <a href="https://aeternum-map.gg/" target="_blank">aeternum-map.gg</a> to track your location in real-time while running to chests.
-- For maximum odds, just loot every "Glyph Chest" and "Elite Grave Offering" every day.
+- For maximum odds, loot every "Glyph Chest" and "Elite Grave Offering" every day

 ### Odds per chest